eniola-ajala/30DaysofLearning-Power-Platform/README.md

 Microsoft Sharepoint is built on Microsoft 365.
 It is s content management system (CMS) developed by Microsoft.
 Sharepoint enables you to create sites and share documents and information with colleagues and customers.
 Sharepoint is a key Digital Transformation Driver.
 Digital Transformation is about making our organisation effective in fast-changing environment.
 Microsoft Dataverse is a cloud storage.

+# Day 03
+## Introduction to Power Virtual Agents
+PVA empowers us to quickly create powerful chatbots for our organisations and businesses without any help or developers and data scientists. "
+Features of PVA:
+Different languages to pick from, Geographical locations, multiple author support, Export and import, power automate integration, integration with Microsoft Power platform.

+# Day 04
+## Building Virtual Bot; simple PVA solution.

+# Day 05
+## Building an automated solution

+$ Day 08
+## Building an automated solution (2)